-- To reduce the risk of or manage neurological toxicities (including ICANS), patients treated with Kymriah may receive supportive treatment based on the most recent American Society of Clinical Oncology (ASCO) guideline, and/or appropriate local institutional / academic guidelines. - Evaluation and grading of neurological events may include a neurologic assessment and evaluation of neurologic domains such as level of consciousness, motor symptoms, seizures, and signs of elevated intracranial pressure/cerebral oedema1 - Patients should be monitored for infections, with late occurrence in some cases.
-Patients with neurological events should be diagnostically worked up for opportunistic infections of the central nervous system (CNS) and should be managed depending on the underlying pathophysiology and in accordance with local standard of care - If the neurological event is concurrent with CRS, please refer to the CRS management algorithm for treatment recommendations - Consider anti-seizure medications (e.g. levetiracetam) for patients at high risk (prior history of seizure) or administer in the presence of seizure
+- Patients should be diagnostically worked-up for neurologic events and managed depending on the underlying pathophysiology and in accordance with local standard of care - Evaluation and grading of neurological events may include a neurologic assessment and evaluation of neurologic domains such as level of consciousness, motor symptoms, seizures, and signs of elevated intracranial pressure/cerebral oedema1 - Patients should be monitored for infections, with late occurrence in some cases.
+Patients with neurological events should be diagnostically worked up for opportunistic infections of the central nervous system (CNS) and should be managed depending on the underlying pathophysiology and in accordance with local standard of care - If the neurological event is concurrent with CRS, please refer to the CRS management algorithm for treatment recommendations - Consider anti-seizure medications (e.g. levetiracetam) for patients at high risk (prior history of seizure) or administer in the presence of seizure - For encephalopathy, delirium or associated events: appropriate treatment and supportive care should be implemented as per local standard of care.
+In worsening events, consider a short course of steroids